urbien/vortexhealing/README.md

 # Helping VortexHealing practitioners make a living

 VortexHealing is a healing art and many students are trying to make a living as a full-time healer.
-Yet most are struggling to sustain themeselves.
+Yet most are struggling to sustain themselves.
 Below are some ideas on how technology and processes supported by technology might be of help:

 ## Higher-level students working on lower-level students